FAQs

 Can I speak to my child’s class teacher / support staff?
 We strongly support close links between school and home and would encourage you to ask questions, discuss any concerns or important information with your child’s class team.
 However, we would really appreciate it if you could try to avoid phoning between 9.10am and 3.00pm unless it is urgent, as it disrupts teaching and learning.
 If you do need to phone in between these times, you can speak to someone on reception and they will pass on messages or answer queries and get back to you.

 How do I contact the Headteacher?
 You can do one of a number of things.
 1) Call in to the school office and make an appointment.
 2) E-mail, or 3) Write a letter.
-Our Headteacher, Rupe Virk, practices an open-door policy and is always happy to meet with you.
+Our Acting Headteacher, Theodora Papaspyrou, practices an open-door policy and is always happy to meet with you.

 How do I report my child’s absence?
 Please report your child’s absence from school by telephoning the school office on the first day of absence, stating the reason for their absence.

 What happens if the school is closed due to adverse weather conditions?
-A message detailing any closure will be placed in the Latest News on our website.
-The school will also pass this information to Sandwell Metropolitan Borough Council and local radio stations.
+A message detailing any closure will be placed in the Latest News on our school website.
+The school will also be informing families of a school closure by sending an email and a text message to parents and carers.
+The school will also pass this information to Sandwell Metropolitan Borough Council.

 Any other questions?
 Please feel free to contact us.